All young people should have an opportunity to develop their talents in positive ways to create value for themselves and others.

 Families choose their level of involvement in each of the following:

-The opportunity to connect, share experiences and learn from other parents and Young Scholars, as well as participate in online seminars with experts in various fields.
+An Online CommunityOur private website provides the opportunity to connect, share experiences, and learn from other parents and Young Scholars, as well as participate in online seminars with experts in various fields.
+We also offer online fee-based middle school classes exclusively for Young Scholars.

 Attend the annual summer event to meet other Young Scholar families and the Davidson Institute team, or make local connections by attending informal get-togethers arranged by Young Scholar families throughout the year.